danny-baker/deploy-beast-datascience-vm/README.md

 ### Prerequisites
 - Microsoft Azure account (e.g. [Free Trial](https://azure.microsoft.com/en-gb/free/) or pay-as-you-go)

-### 1. Install VS Code and Bicep/ARM extensions
+### 1. Install VS Code and Bicep/ARM extensions (OPTIONAL)
+This is preparing us for opening and editing the project files, primarily the `vmtemplate.bicep` file.
 Microsoft Visual Studio code is great for this project as it is open source and has downloadable extensions for bicep and ARM templates, meaning it colours the code really nicely to make it more readable.
 Download and install [VS Code](https://code.visualstudio.com/) with [ARM Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) and [Bicep](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) extensions.
 Note the extensions can be easily installed from within VS Code once it's running.
+Of course this is optional.
+You could use any editor (e.g. Notepad++, VIM, etc.)

 ### 2. Install Azure CLI
 What is the Azure CLI?
 It's a dedicated program that provides a command line interface (i.e. CLI) for interacting directly with Azure resources.
 This means you can build and tear down infrastructure at command line like a boss, rather than doing it from the web browser portal.
 The most straight forward way is to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) which can run on Windows, MacOS, and Linux.